-In GameFi, the assets and tokens earned by players are typically cryptocurrencies or NFTs.
+In GameFi platforms, the assets and tokens earned by players are typically cryptocurrencies or NFTs.
 Although some blockchain games use virtual tokens instead of cryptos or NFTs, players will still be able convert their in-game assets to NFTs if necessary.
-GameFi allows gamers to transfer their earnings to their cryptocurrency wallets and trade them on NFT marketplaces or crypto exchanges, which can then be converted to fiat money.
+GameFi platforms allow gamers to transfer their earnings to their cryptocurrency wallets and trade them on NFT marketplaces or crypto exchanges, which can then be converted to fiat money.

 The two most important benefits of GameFi